-NINJA Only Path: Same as above, except Nail the Concepts with the NINJA Book or NINJA Sparring videos.
+The NINJA Only Path is the same as above, except Nail the Concepts with the NINJA Book or NINJA Sparring videos.
 If you like Sparring – stick with it and supplement any weak points with the NINJA Book.
-If you prefer the NINJA Book, then supplement with NINJA Sparring videos on your weak topics.
+If you prefer the NINJA Book, supplement with NINJA Sparring videos on your weak topics.

 N.I.N.J.A.
 Step 2: Intense Notes